 Obtaining Tax Transcripts.
-You may use IRS Form 4506-T to request tax transcripts from the IRS.
-Complete IRS Form 4506-T with the ending date for each of your three most recent tax years listed in Item Numbers 24.a. - 24.c.
-Follow all instructions for completing and filing Form 4506-T with the IRS.
+You may use IRS Form 4506-T to request tax transcripts from the IRS, or Form 4506 to request certified copies of your tax returns.
+Complete IRS Form 4506-T or IRS Form 4506 with the ending date for each of your three most recent tax years listed in Item Numbers 18.a. - 18.c.
+Follow all instructions for completing and filing Form 4506-T or Form 4506 with the IRS.

-NOTE: Do not leave the boxes for Item Number 24.a. blank.
+NOTE: Do not leave the boxes for Item Number 18.a. blank.
 Type or print the most recent tax year and your total income for that most recent tax year.
 If the amount was zero, type or print "zero" or if you were not required to file a Federal income tax return type or print "N/A" for not applicable.